Swordelf2/bar_widgets/notes.md

 ## Later

 # TODO
-Fix AttackRangeGL4 widget to not use up the keybinds Alt+, and stuff
+How to use rez bots
+Fight command?
+Does it reclaim enemy?

 scenario: select a builder, queue up commands and guard factory then select BP around, cancel all their commands Shift+8 and then Shift+y